natural theology

 World War II was different.
 It was the first scientific war.
 It was the first global war.
 It was the first big war which killed more civilians that soldiers.
 World war II was a war of propaganda and intelligence.
 It forced computers on us.

 World War III will be different again.
 This time we have predicted what it will be like.
-Computers have some used.
+Computers have some uses.
 What we know with certainty is that Mutual Assured Destruction really is Mutual Assured Destruction.

 * * * * * * * * *